67272-App-Design-Dev/University/README.md

 	- notice that there is no affliated department yet
 7. Recreate the `@profq` object with a connection to the IS deparment with:
 	- `@profq = FactoryBot.build(:faculty, department: @is)`
-	- note that we did NOT do `department_id` and a number (which could be anything) but connected the `@profq` object with department object and let the system figure out the rest
+	- note that we did NOT do `department_id` and a number (which could be anything) but connected the `@profq` object with a department object (in this case, `@is` which was created in our departments context) and let the system figure out the rest
 	- notice that there is no object ID yet; `build` only builds in memory and does not save to the database (`FactoryBot.create` will build in memory _and_ save to the database)
 8. Since it's not saved yet, go ahead and save this record to the database with `@profq.save` and run `Faculty.all` to see results are there in the database
 9. Open the `test/sets/faculties.rb` file and add step 7a code to the `create_faculties` method